 I love how the purple paints bleed a bit together in the complimentary background.

-Fading pinks and a soft, yellow winged butterfly try not to steal the show but capture a calming beauty nonetheless among the paints.
+Fading pinks and a soft, yellow winged swallowtail try not to steal the show but capture a calming beauty nonetheless among the paints.

 It’s probably one of the very few times that you don’t mind your view of a pretty flower close-up being blocked.